Saffron Nimbu Pani Recipe (Kesar Lemonade)

 What Is Saffron Nimbu Pani?

-Saffron nimbu pani, also called kesar nimbu pani or saffron lemonade, is a traditional Indian summer drink made with fresh lime juice, sugar, water, a pinch of black salt, and a few strands of saffron soaked in warm milk or water.
+Saffron nimbu pani, also called kesar nimbu pani or saffron lemonade, is a traditional Indian summer drink made with fresh lime juice, sugar, water, a pinch of black salt, and a few strands of saffron soaked in water.
 The saffron adds a delicate floral aroma, a soft golden color, and a gentle warmth that pairs beautifully with the tang of lime.

 Think of it as the royal cousin of regular nimbu pani; same refreshing base, but dressed up for special occasions.
 North Indian households often serve it during weddings, festivals like Holi and Teej, and on hot afternoons when the heat feels relentless.
-In Mumbai, you will find it on summer drinks menus alongside aam panna and jaljeera.
+In North India, you will find it on summer drinks menus alongside aam panna and jaljeera.

 Unlike shikanji, which leans heavily on chaat masala and roasted cumin, kesar nimbu pani is softer and more aromatic.
 The flavors stay clean, so the kesar can shine.